Kona’s town centre isn’t much to rave about, but the expansive Kona District is pretty awesome in its range of activities.

 Snorkel at the Captain Cook Monument

 This monument is placed in the spot where Captain James Cook died in 1779.
-The obelisk itself is not that exciting, but the snorkelling in front of the monument is a fantastic Hawaii experience!
-There are corals all throughout the shallows with an array of colourful fish.
-Watch out for the sea urchins – there are many.
+The obelisk itself is not that exciting, but it’s one of the best Kona snorkelling spots – the corals in the shallows in front of the monument are fantastic!
+We saw an array of colourful fish (but watch out for the sea urchins – there are many).
+There are three ways to access this monument:

-The second option is to kayak across Kealakekua Bay, which is what we chose to do.
+By kayak: You can kayak across Kealakekua Bay to the monument, which is what we chose to do.
 We called Bayside Adventures in the morning and were able to rent a double kayak that same day.
 It cost $65 USD for a day-long rental, which was great as we didn’t feel like we needed to rush back within a certain timeframe.
 Paddling across the bay took approx 30 minutes each way, and when we arrived we jumped straight off the kayak into the water for snorkelling.
 Apparently there’s a chance of seeing dolphins and manta rays in the bay (which is a marine life conservation district), but unfortunately we didn’t see any.
 If you do see dolphins, be sure to keep your distance as you could be fined for chasing the marine life.

-The third option is to reach the monument on a snorkel boat tour.
-It’s the most expensive, but also the most convenient and doesn’t involve so much exercise if you’re feeling lazy!
-There were plenty of people doing this on various snorkel tours when we were there.
+🛥️ By boat: The easiest and most convenient option is to reach the monument on a Captain Cook Snorkel Boat Tour.
+There were plenty of people doing this on various Captain Cook snorkelling tours when we were there.
 It looked like a lot of fun, they jumped directly off the boats into the water.

 Magic Sands Beach